annamraza/rnaseqkinship/README.md

 Shell scripts to accompany the software pipeline(s) using RNA-seq data for kinship analysis of non-model organisms

-Pipeline A (possibly only pipeline?)

-Data Processing

-1) Visualization
+Data Pre-processing (probably the same for GATK best practice)

+1) Find most similar genome
+1a) Assembly if none
-2) Quality Control
+2) Quality Control & Alignment
-3) Assembly (optional?)
-4) Mapping

-Biological Analysis
+2a) In-depth QC optional

+Biological Analysis: Pipeline a (high depth) and Pipeline b (low depth)

 1) Variant Calling & Genotyping (do these need to be split?)
 2) IBD Calculations
 3) Pedigree Reconstruction

-Pipeline Evaluation
+Pipeline Evaluation (speed vs accuracy?)

 TBD